m-we/318_usroutemap/README.md

 * Hashtables
 * Priority queue using minheap
 * Shortest path algorithm
-* Taking coordinates and drawing them on a graph w/ a different scale
+* Taking coordinates and drawing them on a graphs w/ varying scale